 This demonstration of understanding people by LBJ is a hallmark of great leadership.
 In fact, understanding people may very well be the foundation of effective leadership.
 World-renowned author and pastor, John Maxwell, said, “The ability to understand people is one of the greatest assets anyone can ever have.
 It has the potential to positively impact every area of your life.”
 Acquiring these skills will help your leadership journey.

-While you may not reach the national political leadership level, there are a number of lessons to be learned from the great leaders mentioned in this article.
+While you may not reach the national political leadership challenges level, there are a number of lessons to be learned from the great leaders mentioned in this article.
 The four areas: vision, integrity, courage/confidence and understanding people have been the major themes of leadership that should be addressed.
 The political leaders of yesteryear will help you develop into a great leader today.